PentaHelix/pentahelix.github.io/_posts/2015-03-06-[chrawl]-DevLog-1:-Animations-and-Pathfinding.md

 3. Scrolls

-Simple Magic: Small utility and weak offensive/defensive spells, things like a small fireball, a glowing orb of light to act as a torch, a shield, ....
+Simple Magic: Small utility and weak offensive/defensive spells, things like a small fireball, a glowing orb of light to act as a torch, a shield, .... .
+They don't requiere any itmes to cast.

 Tomes: Uncommon spells that are mana intensive and mostly used for combat.
 I'm considering  procedurally generating tomes and implementing something like a library.